matyamod/FF7R-mesh-importer/README.md

 - This is a beta version.
 There may be bugs.
 - Able to edit vertices, faces, uv maps, and bone weights.
-- Unable to edit bones.
+- ~~Unable to edit bones.~~
-- Unable to add materials and uv maps.
+- ~~Unable to add materials and uv maps.~~
+- Able to add bones. (but you may need to mod other assets to use the new bones)
+- Able to add materials to skeletal asset.

 ## Supported Assets

-- All skeletal mesh assets
+- Skeletal mesh assets
-- All static mesh assets
+- Static mesh assets
+- Skeleton assets (the tool can import bone data from skeletal mesh.)

 ## Requirements